manneshiva/benchmark-word2vec-frameworks/README.md

 --negative | Number of negative examples; default is 5, common values are 3 - 10 (0 = not used)
 --alpha | The initial learning rate.
 Default : 0.025

+On completion, the reports can be found in `report/` folder.
   ## Running benchmark on cloud
   [TODO]